strike-finance/perpetuals-smart-contracts/README.md

 ## Introduction
 Perpetuals on STRIKE are a bit different than traditional perpetual futures while retaining the same benefits.
 Users will still be able to gain profits in perpetuity whilst utilizing leverage to amplify their gains.
-There are no mark prices, funding rates, and no margin requirements.

 Every 4 hour there the price of the underlying asset will be recorded.
 After 4 hour the price of the asset is compared.
 If during this 4 hour period the asset has moved up in price, the long side wins, if the asset has moved down in price, the short side wins.
 No positions can be entered or closed within 30 minutes of the current funding period ending.

 You are able to exit your position for a profit if more people enters the same position as you after the funding period starts.
 Your position will potentially be at a loss if people exited the position after the funding period starts.
 This does not affect the funding period payout, only the price of your current positions.

-Since there are no margin requirements.
-Your position will simply close once it reaches 0.
 ## How the Platform Works

 ### Key Features